djm204/binance-scraper/README.md

+# binance-scraper

-# binance-scraper \nA Binance exchange monitor built in go
+A Binance exchange monitor built in go